 3. Yellow Fever

-The epidemic hit areas far and wide – the British expedition to annex Peru and Mexico in 1741 was reduced from a strong 27,000 troops to mere 7000 by the inexplicable painful ‘black vomit’.
-Yellow fever was a dreaded infection that repeatedly hit the vulnerable coastal towns of North and South America throughout the 17th and 18th century.
+Yellow fever epidemics were far reaching.
+The British expedition to annex Peru and Mexico in 1741 was reduced from a 27,000-strong force to a mere 7,000 by the painful black vomit.
+Yellow fever was a dreaded infection which regularly hit the vulnerable coastal towns of North and South America throughout the 17th and 18th centuries.

-This monstrous scale epidemic killed almost 7 million people and effectively pushed forward the downfall of the once great Roman Empire.
-As the new world age came along, small pox outbreaks also scaled up claiming an estimated 60 million lives in the 18th century and 300 million lives globally in the 20th century alone.
+This monstrous epidemic killed almost seven million people and effectively hastened the downfall of the once great Roman Empire.
+As a new world emerged, smallpox outbreaks also scaled up, claiming an estimated 60 million lives in the 18th century and 300 million lives globally in the 20th century.